dekuNukem/FAP80/README.md

 * bus address and data display on LCD
 * breakpoints and traces
 * power and data over USB
-* pushbutton for reset, single clock, single step, run, etc.
+* pushbutton for Z80 reset, single step, run/stop, etc.

 ### CPU Board
 * All signals buffered and shifted to 3.3V